 Overall, blockchain is a ledger, a transaction record.
 Those transactions can be almost anything that can be recorded digitally, such as ownership names, attributes, transfers, places, conditions and statements, and more.

 Such versatility makes blockchain supply chain management perfect where various parties meet, and paperwork is continuously exchanged.

-The smart contract is a contractual arrangement between parties that keeps each party responsible for its position in the contractual.
-Smart contracts specify the rules and punishments for a conventional contract-like agreement, but also make sure the contract is implemented.
+Smart contracts specify the rules and terms for a conventional contract-like agreement, but also make sure the contract is implemented.
 They specify the rules and punishments for a conventional contract-like agreement, but also make sure the contract is implemented.

-Smart contracts can be a complicated area, but we answered your questions so you can determine whether they are right for your supply chain organization.
+Smart contracts can be a complicated area, but we answered your questions so you can determine whether they are right for your supply chain organization or not.

 Some of the information that can be written into a traditional operating contract can also be written into a smart contract, making smart contracts suitable for virtual agreements to handle complex supply chain relationships operationally.

-You might not.
-The formation of high-level relationships and agreements between the parties also involves a normal legal contract.
+The formation of high-level relationships and agreements between parties also involves a normal legal contract.

 Standard contracts are useful and the way things are done is defined but they have limitations.
 For example, monitoring ongoing output against a standard contract is very difficult, as there is always a lot of filler language and legal to get through.

 In a smart contract, precise, day-to-day specifications and goals are easier to identify and agree on and see whether they are being met in the supply chain.

 They are most successful as operational agreements of procurement, production, distribution, and related areas.